BIG-SA/BASH-Intro-2018/notes/1_bash.md

 As well as directory paths, you can use this to auto-complete filenames.

 **Handy tip:** This technique can be used to also find command names.
-Type in `he` followed by two strikes of the `tab` key and it will show you all of the commands that begin with the string `he`, such as head, help or any others that may be installed on your computer.
+Type in `he` followed by two strikes of the <kbd>Tab</kbd> key and it will show you all of the commands that begin with the string `he`, such as head, help or any others that may be installed on your computer.
-If we’d hit the `tab` key after typing `hea`, then the command head would have auto-completed, although clearly this wouldn’t have saved you any typing.
+If we’d hit the <kbd>Tab</kbd> key after typing `hea`, then the command head would have auto-completed, although clearly this wouldn’t have saved you any typing.

 **Handy tip:** And just to reiterate, you can scroll through your previous commands by using the up arrow to go backward, and the down arrow to move forward.
 This can be a big time saver if you’ve typed a long command with a simple typo, or if you have to do a series of similar commands.